Vein disease is the underlying source of the problem in 80% of patients with leg ulcers.

-Venous reflux disease is the source of the problem in nearly two-thirds of venous ulcer patients.
-When veins become stretched and dilated, the valves that control blood flow from the legs back towards the heart are not able to open and shut properly, causing blood to flow backwards.
-Pressure builds within the vein wall and blood begins to pool in the superficial veins, leading to the formation of spider and varicose veins.
-Left untreated, infection and toxins build and ulcers form.
+When your veins become stretched and dilated, the valves that control blood flow from the legs back towards the heart are not able to open and shut properly, causing blood to flow backwards.
+Pressure builds within the vein wall and blood begins to pool in the superficial veins.
+Left untreated and over time, ulcers may form.

-Our practice is highly experienced in combating this most progressive stage of venous reflux with the most progressive treatments available.
-Once a patient comes to us, the first line of treatment – use of topical creams – has usually been tried with no significant improvement.
+Our practice is highly experienced in combating this stage of venous reflux with the most progressive treatments available.
+Once a patient comes to us, the first line of treatment – local wound care – has usually been tried with no significant improvement.
 It is important to not just treat the symptom, but deal with the source of the problem.

-The first course of action is compression to relieve built up pressure.
+The first course of action is compression to reduce pressure in the tissues.
 Then, a diagnostic ultrasound is performed to pinpoint the blood vessels that are not working properly.
-In most cases, we perform VNUS Closure in Houston to close the diseased veins and re-direct blood flow through healthier veins.
+In many cases, we perform radiofrequency ablation (RFA) to close the diseased veins and re-direct blood flow through healthier veins.
 Fresh, oxygenated blood provides the essential nutrients necessary to heal the ulcers.
 Associated skin discoloration improves gradually over time.
-Closing the veins prevents further discoloration and development of new ulcers.
+Closing the veins prevent further discoloration and development of new ulcers.